How the CDC, FDA and USA Today Misrepresented The Effectiveness of Covid PCR Tests

 Introduction

 The CDC and FDA misled the public about the PRC (Reverse Transcription-Polymerase Chain Reaction) test.
-The proposed it could determine if a person had covid when it couldn’t.
+The proposed it could determine if someone had covid when it couldn’t.
 They needed a way to remove the test from use without admitting that all of the previous positive results that were used to drive the covid pandemic to a fever pitch were not valid.

-For this, compliant “fact-checking” entities like USA Today were enlisted to provide more false information to the public and to cover up the CDC and FDA’s errors.
+For this, compliant “fact-checking” entities like USA Today were enlisted to provide false information to the public and to cover up the CDC and FDA’s errors.

 Our References for This Article

-If you want to see our references for this article and related Brightwork articles, visit this link.
+To see our references for this article and related Brightwork articles, visit this link.

 Understanding the PCR Test’s Ineffectiveness